 Which tissue clearing technique is best for me?

 This question unfortunately does not have an easy answer and will depend entirely upon your specific research question.
 Each tissue clearing technique has advantages and no technique is best for all applications.
-However, you can narrow down the best clearing technique for your application by considering four different tissue clearing properties using the table below:
+However, you can narrow down the best clearing technique for your application by considering four different tissue clearing properties using the table above.

-1) Molecular Labeling technique
+1) Molecular Labeling Technique

 Tissue clearing techniques are compatible with either only immunolabeling or fluorescent protein (FP) or both.
 Each approach to tissue clearing has advantages and disadvantages whereas approaches that are compatible with both immunolabeling and FP such as FocusClear™, Sucrose, ClearT2, TDE, CUBIC, CLARITY have their own specific disadvantages such as cost, tissue shrinkage, toxicity, slow clearing, tissue swelling and complexity, respectively.
 While techniques that are compatible with immunolabeling can be used with FP through using anti-FP immunolabels, this might increase overall processing time when compared to techniques that are compatible with FP.